gameontext/sample-room-spring/README.md

 * Visiting this page provides a small form you can use to test the WebSocket endpoint in your service directly.
 * A health URL is also defined by the service, at http://localhost:8080/health

+You can also build a Docker image and run the app through there:

+1. `mvn install dockerfile:build`
+2. `docker run -p 8080:8080 -t sampleroomspring`

+Then the server will be running locally at [http://localhost:8080/](http://localhost:8080/).

 ## Make your room public!

 For Game On! to include your room, you need to tell it where the publicly reachable WebSocket endpoint is.
 This usually requires two steps:

 * [hosting your service somewhere with a publicly reachable endpoint](https://book.gameontext.org/walkthroughs/deployRoom.html), and then
 * [registering your room with the game](https://book.gameontext.org/walkthroughs/registerRoom.html).

+## Build a docker container

+Creating a Docker image is straight-up: `docker build .` right from the root menu.

+A `docker-compose.yml` file is also there, which can be used to specify overlay volumes to allow local development without restarting the container.
+See the [Advanced Adventure for local development with Docker](https://book.gameontext.org/walkthroughs/local-docker.html) for a more detailed walkthrough.

 ## Ok.
 So this thing is running...
 Now what?